-As of June 30, 2013, we had cash and cash equivalents of \$49.7 million compared with cash and cash equivalents of \$49.0 million as of December 30, 2012, which includes \$21.2 million and \$15.2 million, respectively, of cash and cash equivalents held by our foreign subsidiaries.
+As of September 29, 2013, we had cash and cash equivalents of \$49.8 million compared with cash and cash equivalents of \$49.0 million as of December 30, 2012, which includes \$19.0 million and \$15.2 million, respectively, of cash and cash equivalents held by our foreign subsidiaries.
 We are not presently aware of any restrictions on the repatriation of these funds, although a portion may be considered permanently invested in these foreign subsidiaries.
 If these funds were needed to fund our operations or satisfy obligations in the U.S. they could be repatriated, and their repatriation into the U.S. may cause us to incur additional U.S. income taxes or foreign withholding taxes.
 Any additional taxes could be offset, in part or in whole, by foreign tax credits.
 The amount of such taxes and application of tax credits would be dependent on the income tax laws and other circumstances at the time these amounts are repatriated.
 Based on these variables, it is not practicable to determine the income tax liability that might be incurred if these earnings were to be repatriated.
 We do not currently intend to repatriate these earnings.

-Our total debt, including capital lease obligations, principal due on the Notes, other term debt, and the premium of \$16.6 million received on Notes issued, decreased by \$2.8 million from \$650.3 million on December 30, 2012 to \$647.5 million on June 30, 2013.
-The decrease in debt was primarily the result of the amortization of the premium on the Notes of approximately \$2.1 million and a \$0.5 million principal payment on a ten-year term loan with a bank in Israel.
+Our total debt, including capital lease obligations, principal due on the Notes, other term debt, and the premium of \$15.6 million received on Notes issued, decreased by \$4.2 million from \$650.3 million on December 30, 2012 to \$646.1 million on September 29, 2013.
+The decrease in debt was primarily the result of the amortization of the premium on the Notes of approximately \$3.1 million and a \$0.8 million principal payment on a ten-year term loan with a bank in Israel.

 Our operating cash flow is used to finance trade accounts receivable, fund necessary increases in inventory, fund capital expenditures and our ongoing operations, service our debt and make strategic acquisitions.
 Financing trade accounts receivable is necessary because, on average, our customers do not pay us as quickly as we pay our vendors and employees for their goods and services.
-Financing increases in inventory balances is necessary to fulfill shipment requirements to meet delivery schedules of our customers.
+Financing increases in inventory balances is necessary to fulfill shipment requirements to meet the delivery schedules of our customers.
 Cash from continuing operations is primarily derived from our customer contracts in progress and associated changes in working capital components.
-Our accounts receivable balance of \$253.6 million at June 30, 2013 includes \$1.4 million of receivables due from a Greek customer under a subcontract arrangement Gichner Holdings, Inc. ("Gichner") entered into with the Greek Ministry of Defense (GMoD) in 2004 prior to our acquisition of Gichner in 2010.
+Our Days Sales Outstanding (DSOs) have increased from 94 days at December 30, 2012 to 108 days as of September 29, 2013 primarily as a result of certain contractual milestones that have not yet been attained and therefore we are unable to bill for amounts outstanding related to those milestones.
+In addition the current DoD budgetary environment which has caused some delays in obtaining funding necessary to proceed with invoicing, has impacted our DSOs as well.
+Our accounts receivable balance of \$269.0 million at September 29, 2013 includes \$1.3 million of receivables due from a Greek customer under a subcontract arrangement Gichner Holdings, Inc. ("Gichner") entered into with the Greek Ministry of Defense (GMoD) in 2004 prior to our acquisition of Gichner in 2010.
 After numerous delays by our customer and the GMoD, activity has resumed on the project.
 We currently expect product shipments to continue through late 2013 when the final shipment is delivered.
 We do not have any significant direct exposure to European government receivables, and our customers do not rely heavily on European government subsidies or other European government support.
 We will continue to monitor our exposure to risks relating to European sovereign debt.